banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 4. Consistent error handling and logging
 5. Better organization of modal-related code
 6. Reduced redundancy in modal creation throughout the application

+With these changes, we've eliminated more redundant code from main.ts and further improved the separation of concerns.

 ### Progress Update (2025-05-29)